JessilynCollette/IMGD5010_byobMiniMap/README.md

 ## Challenge
 ### Create a simple map with some trees, a pond, and a path leading to some treasure (X marks the spot!)

+## Tip
+There are 3 options for each square in the grid.
+Add water blocks, trees, or rocks with no transformations to keep your example simple!
+Use parantheses to group the object, tranformation, and placement together like in the above example to keep your answer legible!